 Ketamine

-Ketamine is considered a controlled drug, which means it's illegal to have, share, or sell.
-If you have it, you could go to prison for up to 5 years or get a big fine, or both.
-If you share it with others, even your friends, you could go to prison for up to 14 years or get a big fine, or both.
+Ketamine is a controlled drug, which means it’s illegal to have, share, or sell.
+If you’re caught with it, you could go to prison for up to 5 years, get a big fine, or both.
+If you share it with anyone, even your friends, the penalty could be up to 14 years in prison, a fine, or both.
+It’s important to understand the risks and stay safe.

 • Ketamine usually looks like a powdery substance that's white or slightly off-white.
 Sometimes, in hospitals, it can be a clear liquid.
 When it's pure, it's a fine white powder that people might snort, swallow, or inject into their bodies.